-Small -scale enterprises have been widely described by various researchers.

-According to Burns (1998), a small -scale enterprise is defined as that enterprise that employs 1 to 10 people and is managed by its owners or part owners in a personalized way and not through the medium of a formalized management structure.
+Micro and small scale enterprises have been widely described by various researchers.
+According to Burns (1998), a Micro and small scale enterprise is defined as that enterprise that employs 1 to 10 people and is managed by its owners or part owners in a personalized way and not through the medium of a formalized management structure.
 The owner has overwhelming influence of the firm and his views determine activities of the organization.